How It Works

 Basal cell carcinoma

-Studies show that more than 75% of superficial basal cell carcinomas cleared when imiquimod cream was applied.
+Studies show that more than 75 out of 100 superficial basal cell carcinomas cleared when imiquimod cream was applied.
 Imiquimod may prove to be beneficial in treating large, superficial basal cell carcinomas on the trunk of the body, where surgical treatment can cause severe scarring.3

 Whether imiquimod is an effective treatment for common warts is not yet known.